-Line 17 - Amended Return Only
+Line 19 - Amended Return Only

-This line is only used for amended returns.
-Enter the amount of tax paid with the original return and/or subsequent payments made prior to filing this amended return less any previous refunds (exclude refund interest).
-A net refund should be entered as a negative amount (preceded by a minus sign).
+This line is only for amended returns.
+Enter the amount of tax paid with the original return and subsequent payments made prior to filing this amended return less any previous refunds (exclude refund interest).
+Enter a net refund as a negative amount (preceded by a minus sign).

-Line 18 - Total Payments
+Line 20 - Total Payments

-Add lines 16 and 17.
+Add lines 18 and 19.
 Carry this total to TC-20S, page 1, line 6.